haskell-cryptography/governance/STRUCTURE.md

 Specifically, the following principles generally apply:

-* These libraries cannot depend on non-boot packages;
+* These libraries SHOULD NOT depend on non-boot packages;
-* Abstraction should be kept minimal. `newtype`-wrapping a `ForeignPtr` is fine, type class hierarchies without laws are not.
+* Abstraction SHOULD be kept minimal. `newtype`-wrapping a `ForeignPtr` is fine, type class hierarchies without laws are not.
 * Whenever possible, if there are multiple secure ways to do something, without a definite 'this one is always better' option, users of these libraries should be given _all_ options, as well as a detailed explanation of why they should prefer any given one.
-* Partiality must not exist unless specifically marked as unsafe, through a dedicated `Unsafe` module or prefixing the name with `unsafe`.
+* Partiality SHOULD NOT exist unless specifically marked as unsafe, through a dedicated `Unsafe` module or prefixing the name with `unsafe`.
 This extends to instances of known partial type classes (such as `Read`).